 The Occupational Safety and Health Administration (OSHA) is a federal organization responsible for enacting workplace safety and health legislation in a variety of industries across the United States.
-OSHA can also penalize employers who break the rules, audit companies for compliance, and investigate individual grievances filed by employees or their Employment Attorney.
+OSHA can also penalize employers who break the rules, audit companies for compliance, and investigate individual grievances filed by employees or their Los Angeles Employment Lawyer.

 Remember that persons who violate OSHA regulations may face legal consequences in addition to any fines or penalties.
 This is especially true when such infractions cause workers to be hurt or become unwell at work.

 If OSHA believes it necessary, fines may be waived in some instances.
 A "ticket" can be issued to employers with a small number of employees and few (if any) past violations.
 An OSHA alert, on the other hand, is a serious concern.
 Repeat offenders would very definitely face stiff penalties.